WSWUP/AeroEvap/docs/source/tutorial.rst

 Alternatively you could rename wind speed, air and surface temperature, and air pressure columns to the apprpriate names specified in the table above in :ref:`Input variables and units`.

-Now we are ready to run the aerodynamic mass-transer evaporation on all the time series in our dataframe.
-Lastly, the sensor height of the anemometer and temporal sampling frequency of the data needs to be supplied.
+Now we are ready to run the aerodynamic mass-transer evaporation on the full time series in our dataframe.
+Lastly, the sensor height of the anemometer and temporal sampling frequency of the data needs to be supplied, in this case the height is 4 meters and the data frequency is 10 minutes or 600 seconds.

-This example assumes there are 8 physical and logical processors available for parallelization, if not specified the :meth:`Aero.run` routine wil try to use half of the avialble processors.
+This example assumes there are 8 physical or logical processors available for parallelization, if not specified the :meth:`Aero.run` routine will attempt to use half of the available processors.

     >>> np.seterr('ignore')
     >>> # create a new Aero object and calculate evaporation on all rows
     >>> A = Aero(met_df)
     >>> A.run(sensor_height=4, timestep=600, variable_names=names)

-After the calculations are complete three variables will be added to the :attr:`Aero.df` dataframe: ‘E’, ‘Ce’, and ‘VPD’ which are evaporation in mm/timestep, bulk transfer coefficient, and vapor pressure deficit (kPa).
+After the calculations are complete three new time series will be added to the :attr:`Aero.df` dataframe: ‘E’, ‘Ce’, and ‘VPD’ which are open-water evaporation (mm/timestep), bulk transfer coefficient, and vapor pressure deficit
+(kPa).

     >>> A.df[['E', 'Ce', 'VPD']].head()